Ali-Ridh/otomatagroup/README.md

 python turing_machine_simulator.py
 ```

-Type a string when prompted, press Enter to see the result.
-Type `exit` to quit.
+Type a string when prompted

 ---